fedbont94/Horeka/README.md

 utils/SimulationMaker.py -  Contains a class that can be used for generating the submission stings and sh executable files. \
                             It also has the generator function which yields the keys and string to submit, made via the combinations of file and energies \
-utils/Submitter.py -        Contains a class that can be used to spawns subprocesses for multiple instances instead of multiple job submissions.
+                            (more documentation in the script) utils/Submitter.py -        Contains a class that can be used to spawns subprocesses for multiple instances instead of multiple job submissions.
+                            (more documentation in the script)

+utils/DetectorSimulator.py - Contains a class that can be used to simulate the detector response for a given corsika file. \
+                            (more documentation in the script) utils/MultiProcesses.py -   Contains a class that can be used to spawn multiple processes for the detector response simulation. \
+                            (more documentation in the script)